 Most countries have a law on the books to ensure that, before any type of construction or development takes place, an impact study is done to determine whether or not that project would have any lasting and detrimental consequences for the surrounding area.

-In Thailand it is called an Environmental Impact Assessment, or EIA, and the legislation has been around since 1981.
+In Thailand it is called an Environmental Impact Assessment, or EIA, and the legislation came into force in 1981.

 Of course the EIA also determines if a proposed development would have any potentially negative repercussions on the environment.

 Developers do like to mention that they have been given EIA approval.
 This is especially true if the developer is selling off-plan, and the land is still covered in rocks, trees or even weeds.